fossasia/eventyay-tickets/doc/administrator/installation.rst

 .. highlight:: nginx

-You'll need to set up an HTTP reverse proxy to handle HTTPS connections.
-It doesn't particularly matter which one you use, as long as you make sure to use `strong encryption settings`_.
+You’ll need to set up an HTTP reverse proxy to handle HTTPS connections.
+It doesn’t particularly matter which one you use, as long as you make sure to use `strong encryption settings`_.
 Your proxy should